 Sunchokes prefer full sun and loose, well-drained soil.

-Personally, we grow sunchokes along fences in different spots of our perennial garden.
-They serve a triple purpose for us: a privacy screen, a flower, and an edible tuber that we can harvest in late fall or early spring before anything else is available.
+We grow sunchokes along fences in different spots of our perennial garden.
+They serve a triple purpose: a privacy screen, a flower, and an edible tuber that we can harvest in late fall or early spring before anything else is available.

 Spring planting can also be done by planting just a piece with a growing eye on it.
 In the picture above I did an experiment, I actually dug up a tuber that was planted a few weeks prior and divided it.
 All of them grew and produced, which leads us to the next topic.